LedgerHQ/ledger-dev-doc/source/userspace/low_level_display_management.rst

       // Other unrelated fields left out.
    };

-Now that we have the struct and :code:`define`s, we need to implement the business logic.
+Now that we have the struct and :code:`define` s, we need to implement the business logic.
-We will need two functions: :code:`step_push` that will add a step to our :code:`step_array`.
+We will need two functions: :code:`push_step` that will add a step to our :code:`step_array`.
 Another function  :code:`step_array_display` will display the :code:`step_array`.
 In the code below, an example of :code:`display_transaction` is also given, to show you how those functions should be used.

 In the :code:`.c` file:

 .. code-block:: c

-   // Utility function to push steps on the step array. void step_push(char *title, void *data, string_generating_fn convert_fn) {
+   // Utility function to push steps on the step array. void push_step(char *title, void *data, string_generating_fn convert_fn) {
       if (global.curr_size) >= MAX_STEP_COUNT {
          // Don't add steps if we're already passed MAX_STEP_COUNT. return;